takerum/meta_sequential_prediction/README.md

 ```

 ## Training with MSP
-1. Select the dataset on which you want to train the model:
+1. Select dataset on which you want to train the model:
 ```
 # Sequential MNIST
 export CONFIG=configs/mnist/lstsq/lstsq.yml